 The objective of this activity is to undergo necessary natural resource restoration to preserve and maintain essential habitat to ensure the park's environment has the opportunity to maintain its natural resilience.
-Restoration will occur within approximately 53 acres in the West Regional Park and 48 Acres in the East Regional Park.
+Restoration will occur within approximately 53 acres in the West Regional Park.
 This activity is considered with this project because some habitat has become fragmented due to the influx of invasive species, which is disruptive to the area's ecosystem.
 The activities will be to remove the invasive woody plants in the floodplain and upland areas, restore areas for wet or dry prairie, undergo soil preparation, seeding, plant installation and long-term vegetation maintenance.
 The restoration efforts will encourage the return of pollinators, ensure ground stabilization that will also improve the shoreline along Byllesby Bluff.
 These tasks will be accomplished by Dakota County's dedicated staff that have expertise in natural resource management and programming.
 Staff will lead implementation of the proposed habitat elements of the project by advertising the project to bid, award the contractor, create a restoration plan and proceed to complete the restoration.
+All acquisition related milestones (surveys, notice of funding restriction recorded, title review/appraisal) are complete.